Destinations Italy The Dolomites

 Must orderthe fixed Ladin menu · tutres · furtaies

-A wood-shingled farmhouse run by the Frenademez family for generations.
-There's no menu — you sit down and the courses come: barley soup with speck, tutres (deep-fried sauerkraut-and-poppy pastries), schlutzkrapfen, smoked pork with cabbage, semifreddo, and furtaies for dessert.
-The price is €45 for the whole sequence.
-House wine in a carafe.
-Closed Mondays.
-Book a week ahead in season — there are only six tables and the entire valley knows about it.
-The single best-value meal you'll eat on the trip.
+A Ladin wood-shingled farmhouse outside Pedraces run by the Frenademez family for generations — no menu, six courses, the food of these valleys the way grandmothers did it: barley soup with speck, tutres, schlutzkrapfen, smoked pork with cabbage, semifreddo, furtaies. €51 for the whole sequence, plus wine — often a glass of grappa to close.
+Six tables; book a week ahead — the single best-value meal you'll eat on the trip.
+Closed Sundays.

-Pedraces · Alta BadiaFixed menu €45Closed Mon
+Pedraces · Alta BadiaFixed menu €51Closed Sun

 Val Gardena & Val di Fassa

 Two of the lesser-covered valleys for food, and both worth the drive.
 Anna Stuben in Ortisei is the Val Gardena Michelin anchor — modern, lighter-handed, the Bernardi family's gourmet room.
-South in Val di Fassa, Malga Panna in Moena has held a Michelin star for over thirty consecutive years — Paolo Donei got his first at nineteen.
+South in Val di Fassa, Malga Panna in Moena has held a Michelin star for over thirty-two consecutive years — Paolo Donei got his first in 1993 at nineteen.
 Two restaurants, two valleys, very different energy, both unmissable if you're nearby.

 Anna Stuben, Ortisei — swap for photo